 More than half a century has passed since a player for the Washington Senators accomplished one of the rarest feats in the game: an unassisted triple play.
 It happened on July 30, 1968, a blowout loss for Washington during a season in which the Senators became the last American League team to finish in 10th place.

-In the bottom of the first inning at Cleveland, Senators’ shortstop Ron Hansen snared a liner off the bat of Joe Azcue.
-On a 3-2 pitch, the two base runners — Dave Nelson, who singled, and Russ Snyder, who walked, were in motion.
-Hansen stepped on second to double-off Nelson and tagged Snyder, who already had reached second base.
+In the bottom of the first inning at Cleveland, Senators’ shortstop Ron Hansen snared a liner just to left of second base off the bat of Joe Azcue.
+On a 3-2 pitch, the two base runners — Dave Nelson, who singled, and Russ Snyder, who walked, were in motion, thinking the ball would get through.
+Hansen stepped on second to double-off Nelson and ran down Snyder, who was near second when he tried to reverse course, to tag him.
 This kept Cleveland off the board in the first, but the Indians put up six runs in the fifth to turn a one-run game into a rout, eventually winning 10-1.

 The Senators only run came on Frank Howard’s homer off Sam McDowell in the second.
 Later in the game, Hansen was charged with an error.